 One also needs to take into account another element of cost, namely the second tier of fees already discussed above.
 The funds selected by SSGA--all State Street funds themselves--also charge their own fees.
-They are listed in Table 5 above, and their average is 0.22%.145 Together, this means an average overall State Street expense ratio of 0.48% of assets (Column 2 below).
+They are listed in Table 5 above, and their average is 0.22%.
+Together, this means an average overall State Street expense ratio of 0.48% of assets (Column 2 below).
+This still does not look large, but the more meaningful measure is to compare it not with assets but with investment income and investment gains.